soreana/cisco-anyconnect-server-docker/README.md

 | ORGANIZATION | Organization field in generated cetificates. | "Example Corp" |
 |    DOMAIN    |  Certificate will generate for this domain   | "example.com"  |

 *Table.
-1: meaning of password configuration build args*
+1: description of password configuration build args*

 ## Section III: certificate authentication configuration

 I don't know how you feel about typing your password every time you want to use VPN but I hate it.
-Certificate authentication come to rescue us.
-Although it is hard to setup and maintain certificates ocsev, you can easily setup and run your own ocserv with this container and enjoy joining your network with one click.
-To do so run below command in root directory of this repo and build fresh ocserve docker image with certificate authentication customized for your domain.
-Meaning of build arguments provided in Table.
+Certificate authentication comes to rescue.
+Although it is hard to setup and maintain certificates `ocserv`, you can easily setup and run your own `ocserv` with this container and enjoy joining your network with one click.
+To do so run the below command in root directory of this repo to build a fresh `ocserv` docker image with certificate authentication customized for your domain.
+Description of build arguments provided in Table.
 1 .

 ```bash
 $ docker build --build-arg ORGANIZATION="Example Corp" --build-arg DOMAIN=example.com -t anyconnect:certificate ./certificate/